We are the Borg – resistance is futile

 And BORG’s are no good Tango dancers.
 They expect to go somewhere with measurable results and defined metrics when this is to the contrary a very fluid environment where flexibility is more important than anything.

 In the end, what’s the cost?
 A good Business Developer will do this for half a million per year.
-Let’s assume he takes 2 years for getting one deal ready.
+Let’s assume he takes 2 years to get one deal ready.
 You make that back on the first spot transaction.
-If you have longterm regasification capacity to cover, double that, increase it tenfold and it still looks like a steal compared to the disaster of having to pay for an empty terminal.
+If you have long-term regasification capacity to cover, double that, increase it tenfold and it still looks like a steal compared to the disaster of having to pay for an empty terminal.

 Leave a Reply